kadirahq/flow-router/README.md

 }
 ~~~

+With this, FlowRouter will cache pages and clear them after 10 seconds.

-> Use `0` as `timeInMillis` to turn off caching.
-By default, caching is **turned off**.
+> By default, page cache is **turned off**.

-This is a smart cache and once your DDP connection sends actual data, cache will get invalidated locally.
+**This is a smart cache and once your DDP connection sends actual data, cache will get invalidated locally.**

 ## Defer Script Loading